 Addressing individuals or a group of people in a diminutive, derogative, or malicious way based on their (assumed) race and ethnic background is racist, disrespectful, and harmful.

 We do not tolerate any racist behavior, slurs, statements, or jokes.

 Words like “crazy,” “dumb,” “insane,” or “lame” are examples of language that devalues people who have physical or mental disabilities.
 Many people use these words not because they seek to be hurtful, but because they are attempting to

 describe something they perceive to be outside of the norm, which reinforces harmful stereotypes and impacts real people.
 Instead, try to broaden your vocabulary and find ways to express yourself that are more appropriate, inclusive, and

 We strongly advise avoiding gendered pronouns as well as any gendered terms.
 Everyone is expected to respect each other’s chosen pronouns.
+When using pronouns it is always better to ask than assume.
 Try to avoid using words like “dude” or “guys” to address groups.
 This shorthand contributes to

 linguistic barriers that drive exclusion and an unwelcoming environment.

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify staff or an event organizer with a concise description of your grievance.
+However, if you feel you have been falsely or unfairly accused of violating this Code of Conduct, notify [an event organizer/a community manager] with a concise description of your grievance.
 Your grievance will be handled in accordance with

 [organization]’s existing governance policies.
 [Include your Membership Agreement or other mediation documentation at this point].